 - The level of enhancement is based on the age that you retire - this needs to be at least one month after you have reached the state pension age.

 - This enhancement can apply when retiring from active pensionable service (contributing to the scheme) or from having opted out but remaining in NHS employment.

 - Any benefits accrued previously in the 1995/2008 section can be accessed from the legacy section normal pension age whilst continuing to build further 2015 scheme benefits.
 The current exception to this is for members with 1995 section benefits in Northern Ireland.

 - You can continue to accrue pension benefits beyond age 65.

-- You cannot accrue more than 45 calendar years’ service or be pensionable beyond age 75.
+- You cannot accrue more than 45 calendar years’ service in the 2008 section or be pensionable beyond age 75.
 However the 45 year limit can be ignored on continued/resumed 2015 scheme membership so long as the member is under age 75.

 - Working beyond age 65 will result in an enhancement to the benefits which were accrued up to 65.